 In 2016, there was a dramatic expansion of measures used to control and monitor the Uyghurs.
 This coincided with the appointment of a new Communist Party chief for Xinjiang province, named Chen Quanguo.
 Chen previously held that position in Tibet where he employed repressive tactics.
 Under Chen, beginning in the spring of 2017, the state began to rapidly expand its network of detention centers that the government claims are "re-education" centers.
 Estimates of the total number of facilities now range between 500 and 1,400.
 Today, the Chinese government uses sophisticated social and technological surveillance systems to control Uyghurs’ daily life, suppress their identity, and detain approximately one million people.

-The United States Holocaust Memorial Museum asserts that there is a reasonable basis to believe that the government of China is committing crimes against humanity against the Uyghurs.
-These include the crimes of imprisonment or other severe deprivation of liberty, persecution, and enforced sterilization.
+The United States Holocaust Memorial Museum is gravely concerned that the Chinese government may be committing genocide against the Uyghurs.
+There is also reasonable basis to believe that the government of China is committing crimes against humanity, specifically the crimes of imprisonment or other severe deprivation of liberty, persecution, torture, sexual violence, forcible transfer, enslavement, and forced sterilization.
 Crimes against humanity are some of the most serious crimes known to mankind.
 They inflict severe harm upon entire communities and cause trauma that can last across generations.
 The massive surveillance and detention infrastructure China has constructed poses a significant threat to the Uyghur people.
 It seriously limits their ability to express their unique identity through cultural and religious practices.

 In the second half of the 20th century, the Chinese state prioritized cultural assimilation, a process in which minority groups were forced to abandon their unique values, behaviors, and beliefs and adopt those of the dominant group.
 This effort continues today as government policies have aimed to forcibly assimilate Uyghurs and other ethnic minorities into the Han majority culture.
 This process also includes encouraging loyalty to the state’s Communist Party leadership.